Henry Browne Hayes: Later life and legacy

 Hayes sailed back to Europe in December 1812, surviving a shipwreck at the Falkland Islands.
 The vessel on which he sailed, the Isabella, also carried the United Irishman Joseph Holt and an account of their shipwreck can be found in the Memoirs of Joseph Holt.

-Hayes lived in retirement in Ireland for nearly 20 years, and died in Cork in April or May 1832 aged 70 years.
-He was buried in the crypt of Christ Church, Cork.
+After returning to Ireland, Hayes lived in the country for approximately 20 years.
+He died in 1832 (at the age of 70), and was buried in the Hayes family crypt at Christ Church in Cork.

 A 2017 play, titled Sir Henry, was based on the life of Hayes.